vtexdocs/dev-portal-content/docs/guides/Integration-Guides/tax-service-integration-guide/tax-services-specification.md

 ]
 ```

-- `id` is the request item index, which means the SKU position on the items array sent by the requisition body;
+- `id`: is the request item index, which means the SKU position on the items array sent by the requisition body.

-- `taxes` is an array that contains all the taxes types for an SKU;
+- `taxes`: is an array that contains all the taxes types for an SKU.

-- `name` is the tax name that will appear on the checkout;
+- `name`: is the tax name that will appear on the checkout.

-- `description` is an informative field.
-It will not appear on the storefront;
+- `description`: is an informative field.
+It will not appear on the storefront.

-- `value` is the absolute value that will be added to the original price;
+- `value`: is the absolute numeric value that will be added to the original price.

 In the example above, the only item in the items array has a cost of `10`, and, including the calculated taxes returned by the tax calculation tool, the total value would be `10 + 3.48 + 22 = 35.48`.

-[block:callout]
-{
-  "type": "info",
-  "body": "If no taxes apply to the items in the order, the expected response is an empty array (`[]`)."
+>ℹ️ If no taxes apply to the items in the order, the expected response is an empty array (`[]`).
-}
-[/block]

-[block:callout]
-{
-  "type": "info",
-  "body": "For the Checkout API to understand the request body, the content-type must be set to `application/vnd.vtex.checkout.minicart.v1+json`"
+>ℹ️ For the Checkout API to understand the request body, the content-type must be set to `application/vnd.vtex.checkout.minicart.v1+json`
-}
-[/block]

 #### Jurisdiction fields